syncfusion-content/mobilejavascript-docs/MobileJS/Menu/Item-Specific-Settings.md

 <tr>
 <td>
 iOS7 Specific Customization</td><td>
-1. data-ej-theme- This attribute is used to define the theme of the button rendered in the Menu item.2. data-ej-ios7-buttonstyle- This attribute is used to define the style of the button rendered in the Menu item.3. data-ej-buttoncolor- This attribute is used to define the color of the button rendered in the Menu item.<br></td></tr>
+1. data-ej-theme- This attribute is used to define the theme of the button rendered in the Menu item.<br>
+2. data-ej-ios7-buttonstyle- This attribute is used to define the style of the button rendered in the Menu item.<br>
+3. data-ej-buttoncolor- This attribute is used to define the color of the button rendered in the Menu item.<br></td></tr>
 <tr>
 <td>
 Android Specific Customization</td><td>